pantheon-systems/wp-redis/CONTRIBUTING.md

 Development and releases are structured around two branches, `develop` and `master`.
 The `develop` branch is the default branch for the repository, and is the source and destination for feature branches.

 We prefer to squash commits (i.e. avoid merge PRs) from a feature branch into `develop` when merging, and to include the PR # in the commit message.
-PRs to `develop` should also include any relevent updates to the changelog in readme.txt.
+PRs to `develop` should also include any relevant updates to the changelog in readme.txt.
 For example, if a feature constitutes a minor or major version bump, that version update should be discussed and made as part of approving and merging the feature into `develop`.

 `develop` should be stable and usable, though possibly a few commits ahead of the public release on wp.org.